-For 25 years, Science Friday has been producing award-winning multimedia for web, radio, YouTube, and social media.
+For over 25 years, Science Friday has been producing award-winning multimedia for web, radio, YouTube, and social media.
 By reaching millions of people and working with a growing network of scientists and innovators—including Nobel laureates, MacArthur geniuses, Pulitzer Prize winners, and world-famous explorers—we aim to promote a greater understanding of science and technology in the general public.

 And we want your help.